 When you work with a packaging partner like Hughes, you benefit from the experience that we have in optimizing for shipping costs.
 The goal is to analyze your packaging and shipping costs to find where you are losing money.
 Our experts help you find the right boxes for your products through a customized approach.
 We also offer boxes that are customized to fit your product to offer more cost savings on DIM weight charges.

 Paperboard products are notorious for bad press surrounding environmental impacts.
 Much of the supporting information is actually not true or misconstrued.
 A common belief is that producing cardboard uses an excess of water at a level that is harmful to the environment.
 While it is true that water is a critical element for producing paperboard, papermills are efficient at managing the water that is utilized.
-In fact, 93% of the water that is used is in paper mills is returned to the environment.
+In fact, the vast majority of water used in paper mills is returned to the environment.

 It is critical for the paper and packaging industry to conserve resources at the highest level, so the key players are continuously working to reduce and invest in R&D to find new and better ways.
 Because of the treatment of water in mills, the water leaves cleaner than when it went in.

 Automation has been expediting processes at all levels of manufacturing and production over the last few decades.
 These machines have made it possible to produce at speeds that were never thought possible.
 While complete automated solutions might be beyond the scope for medium and small-sized operations, collaborative robots, or cobots, are a great solution for automation.